 How to unblock a toilet with hot water

-This method is best used when a toilet is partially blocked, as pouring water into a toilet that’s completely blocked will probably just make the pan overflow.
+This method is best used when a toilet is partially blocked, because pouring water into a toilet that’s completely blocked will probably just make it overflow.

 - Fill up a bucket with hot water from the sink or the bath.
 Never use boiling hot water from the kettle, as sudden changes in temperature can crack the porcelain.

 - Pour the water into the pan.
-You’ll need to pour the water as hard as you can without making the pan overflow.
-The higher the point from which you can do this, the better.
-In theory, the force of the large volume of water should shift the obstruction.
+You’ll need to do this as hard as you can without making the pan overflow.
+The higher you can pour, the better.
+In theory, the force of the water should shift the obstruction.
 The warmth of the water may also help to loosen any fats that are causing the blockage.

 How to unblock a toilet with a mop